 There’s so much to see and do at the Peak of Christmas event up at Grouse Mountain.

 At the attraction there is Santa’s Workshop and the Elf Headquarters.
 That’s where children can visit Santa Claus, take photos with him and write him letters.
-If you want pictures with Santa Claus, you must make a reservation in advance.
+You must make a reservation in advance if you want pictures with Santa Claus.

 Other activities include the Sliding Zone, where you can slide down a hill on a crazy carpet, and the Light Walk, where you can walk along illuminated trails through the forest.
 There’s also the Skating Pond, where people can rent skates and glide around on about 8,000 square feet of ice.

 Throughout the Christmas season there are Christmas movies in the Theatre in the Sky.
 There is also live entertainment on weekends and for the full week leading up to Christmas Eve.
-For the full schedule click Peak of Christmas.
+Click Peak of Christmas for the full schedule.

 Breakfast with Santa is another activity available, though it costs extra.
-This year, people can enjoy the breakfast buffet on select dates between November 24th and December 23rd, 2024.
-The buffet costs $70 for adults and $50 for children and teenagers.
+People can enjoy the breakfast buffet on select dates between November and December.
+The buffet last year cost $70 for adults and $50 for children and teenagers.

 Of course, during the Peak of Christmas event and throughout the entire winter season, there are also wonderful skiing, snowboarding and snowshoeing opportunities up at the resort.
-For details about those activities see our article about Grouse Mountain in Winter.
+See our article about Grouse Mountain in Winter for details about those activities.

 What to Take to the Peak of Christmas